-On this track, we will discuss ethical, cultural and historical perspectives in counseling culturally different clients who are Asian American.
+In this section, we will discuss ethical, cultural and historical perspectives in counseling culturally different clients who are Asian American.
 We will also discuss the implications of these cultural and historical perspectives.

 As you know, there are more than 1,500,000 Asian Americans residing in the United States.
 Although this constitutes less than one percent of the U.S. population, I have found that ethically, there is much that can be learned from the experiences of the Asian Americans.

-The stereotype of Asian Americans is the highly successful minority.
+The stereotype of Asian Americans is as the highly successful minority.
 The Chinese and Japanese seem to have exceeded the national median income as well as the national educational standards.
-In addition mental health statistics reinforce the belief that Asian Americans are well-adjusted and functioning effectively in society.
-As you are probably aware they have low rates of juvenile delinquency, psychiatric contact and hospitalization, and divorce.
+In addition, mental health statistics reinforce the belief that Asian Americans are well-adjusted and functioning effectively in society.
+As you are probably aware, they have low rates of juvenile delinquency, psychiatric contact and hospitalization, and divorce.

 However, a closer analysis of Asian Americans does not support this successful stereotype.
 This inconsistency between the stereotype and facts raises ethical concerns.
 As you may have guessed, the higher median income does not take into account the higher percentage of multiple wage earners in Asian American families.
 In addition, it does not show that while Asian American wage earners may have higher levels of education, their wages are disproportionate with their training.

 Regarding education, there is a contrasting picture of extraordinarily high educational attainment and a large undereducated mass.
 Obviously it is also now widely recognized that areas like Chinatown represent ghetto areas with prevalent unemployment, poverty, health problems, and juvenile delinquency.
 Continuing mass murders committed over the years have been traced to Chinese juvenile gangs operating in Chinatown.